Welcome – Nau mai haere mai

 If you are dissatisfied with the response, talk or write to the Principal explaining the original complaint, the teachers response and why you are dissatisfied.
 The Principal will listen and discuss your concern with you, discuss it with the teacher and provide you with a written response within one week.
 If you are still dissatisfied, please write a letter to the Board of Trustees Chairperson outlining everything that has occurred to date and why you are dissatisfied.
 The Chairperson will raise the matter at the next Board meeting.
 The Board will respond to the complaint soon after the meeting.

-Our main school/community newsletter is handed out every 2nd Thursday.
-Other notes from class teachers for urgent notification may be sent out during the week as well.
+Our main school/community newsletter is published digitally the first week of each month, it is shared by email, Skool Loop and Facebook.
+Other notes from class teachers for urgent notification may be sent out during the weeks as paper copies, google forms, emails, Facebook messages and on Skool Loop.
 Please let your children see that you regard them as important as they are a vital means of communication between school and home.
 We encourage community organisations to use the newsletter as a form of district communication too.

-The school bus service is operated by McDermotts Coaches Ltd. Our present driver is Sarah.
+The school bus service is operated by Go Bus Ltd. Our present driver is Sarah.
 There are regulations as to the eligibility of children using this service.
 If you need any information regarding eligibility, please contact the principal.

 Our Office Administrator is Rochelle Davis, She is in the Office from 9:30 to 2:30pm on Wednesday and Thursdays.

 A stationery list for each classroom is published for parents to purchase start of year stationery requirements.
+Paper Plus Winton is operating a click and collect system to order your class stationary for 2022.
 This enables parents to take advantage of sales.
 We hold a minimum amount of stationery at school and will sell it to the children when they need it throughout the year.
 This stationery will be charged to family school accounts.